Justin-D-Lin/Programming-Languages-Project/README.md

 }
 ```

-> _Rust is appears to have many advantages over other types of code while not too many disadvantages.
+> _Rust appears to have many advantages over other types of code while not having many disadvantages.
 One advantage of rust over C++ is that rust is much safer when dealing with concurrency and multiple sources attemping to access a single source of data with the concept of ownership.
 One advantage rust has over languages such as Java is that it runs much faster than Java.
 A disadvantage of rust that I personally found is the lack of GUI support in comparison to Java where creating GUIs can be very simple with the use of Jframes._